2026 NCAA Division I baseball season

-The 2026 NCAA Division I baseball season is the upcoming college baseball season in the United States organized by the National Collegiate Athletic Association (NCAA) at the Division I level.
-It will begin on February 13, 2026, with play progressing through the regular season, various conference tournaments and championship series, and concluded with the 2026 NCAA Division I baseball tournament and 2026 Men's College World Series (MCWS).
-The MCWS, will consist of the eight remaining teams in the NCAA Tournament and is held annually in Omaha, Nebraska at Charles Schwab Field Omaha.
-The LSU Tigers are the defending champions.
+The 2026 NCAA Division I baseball season was the 2026 college baseball season in the United States organized by the National Collegiate Athletic Association (NCAA) at the Division I level.
+It began on February 13, 2026, with play progressed through the regular season, various conference tournaments and championship series, and concluded with the 2026 NCAA Division I baseball tournament and 2026 Men's College World Series (MCWS).
+The MCWS consisted of the eight remaining teams in the NCAA tournament and is held annually in Omaha, Nebraska at Charles Schwab Field Omaha.
+The LSU Tigers were the defending champions, but failed to qualify for the NCAA tournament.

 Conference realignment

 One school transitioned from NCAA Division II to Division I after the 2025 season.